Our privacy promise

 We take our duties when processing your personal data very seriously.
 We promise that we will tell you what data we are collecting and why.
 We will make every reasonable effort to collect, process, store and share your data safely and securely.
 We will also make sure that our trusted partners do the same.
-We also promise that we will be open and clear with you about our use of your personal information and that you will be able to control your personal information with ease.
+We also promise that we will be open and clear with you about our use of your personal data and that you will be able to control your personal data with ease.

 We use your data for employee services

 We use the data you provide to fulfil any pre-contractural requirements of the recruitment process, and to create your contract of employment if you are offered a role with us.
 As an employee, we will use your data for our combined legitimate interests we have in providing employer’s support such as pay, pensions, performance review, learning and development, absence management and holidays, security screening, information about the charity and to support your employment.